rajithv/fair-explainable-AI/README.md

 <table>
   <tr>
   <td width="30%"><img align="left" width="320px" src="assets/img/people/Shalin-Naik.jpeg" style="border-radius: 50%" /></td>
     <td>  Assoc Prof Naik is a graduate of the University of QLD (Microbiology &amp; Biochemistry) and did his PhD at WEHI.
 After his postdoc at the Netherlands Cancer Institute, where he developed next-gen cellular barcoding, he returned to WEHI in 2013, where he was later appointed as a Laboratory Head in the Immunology Division.
 They use single cell and clonal systems biology to investigate immunology, cancer and development.
 Dr Naik has also had several forays into science communication including as co-host of Ask the Doctor, Catalyst, Searching for Superhuman and The Great Acceleration on the ABC.
-More recently he started a podcast called The Jab Gab, which pairs comedians, scientists and doctors to talk about all things COVID, vaccines and your immune system.
+More recently he started a podcast called The Jab Gab, which pairs comedians, scientists and doctors to talk about all things COVID, vaccines and your immune system.</td>

   </tr>
 </table>